holochain-devcamp/devcamp7-leap/HOMEWORK.md

 All homework assignments would be marked by a commentary `//TODO:` so you can search the code for these.
 This would make it easier for you to find a starting point for writing the homework code.

+Code is located at this repository in the `dna/course/zomes/courses/code/src/` folder.
+Search contents of this folder for `//TODO:` to get all homework assignments.

 ## How to submit

 Fork this repository and start writing your homework for the branch you want to work on.
 Once you have the code you're willing to show, create a pull request for this repository (you can find more about how to do that in [GitHub official guide](https://guides.github.com/activities/forking/)).